 Rhinophyma Treatment

 Like other subtypes of rosacea, rhinophyma is treatable.
 However, it is important to treat rhinophyma as early as possible to secure the best results and avoid disfiguration.
 Like other forms of rosacea, rhinophyma can be treated with medications, as well as light-based therapies, such as the pulsed dye laser.
+Severe rhinophyma requires treatment with CO2 laser resurfacing.

 Before and After Rhinophyma Treatment*

-These pictures of before and after treatment with the pulsed dye laser demonstrate the impressive improvement that is possible from advanced laser therapies from the Connecticut Skin Institute.
+These pictures of before and after treatment with the CO2 laser demonstrate the impressive improvement that is possible from advanced laser therapies from the Connecticut Skin Institute.
 As with any cosmetic procedure, results may vary.* However, the people depicted in these before and after images are actual patients and demonstrate the expert technique of the dermatologists at the Connecticut Skin Institute.

 INSERT BEFORE AND AFTERS